hoshiyuki-tamako/atelier_online_data_unpack/development.md

           "DF": 5008 // relationship to blaze_art.DF
         }
       ],
-      "GROUP_DF": 4 // item group, use for character only special item }
+      "GROUP_DF": 4 // relationship to item.GORUP_DF, use for checking character only special item
+    }
 ```